th-nuernberg/usermgmt/README.md

 To preserve the backwards compatibility with earlier versions, this features must be opted in.

-Setup the use of creation dates in LDAP via:
+Set up the use of creation dates in LDAP via:

 1. Set the field value `ldap_add_created_at` to `true` in `conf.toml`.
 2. Add the value `createdAtRole` to `objectclass_common` in `conf.toml`.

 ### Use SSH agent for authentication

-To save yourself entering passwords for SSH authentication again and again, you can let the application use a running SSH agent.
+To save yourself from entering passwords for SSH authentication over and over again, you can let the application use a running SSH agent.

 Activate this feature via setting the field `ssh_agent` to `true` in `conf.toml`.

-Start your SSH agent in the terminal via the command (often started automatically):
+Start your SSH agent in the terminal via the command (often started automatically during system boot):

 ```sh
 ssh-agent